Five die in Egypt violence on anniversary of uprising

 "Our revolution is continuing.
 We reject the domination of any party over this state.
 We say no to the Brotherhood state," Hamdeen Sabahy, a popular leftist leader, told Reuters.

-The Brotherhood decided against mobilising for the anniversary, wary of the scope for more conflict after December's violence, stoked by Mursi's decision to fast-track an Islamist-tinged constitution rejected by his opponents.
+The Brotherhood decided against mobilizing for the anniversary, wary of the scope for more conflict after December's violence, stoked by Mursi's decision to fast-track an Islamist-tinged constitution rejected by his opponents.

-The Brotherhood denies accusations that it is seeking to dominate Egypt, labelling them a smear campaign by its rivals.
+The Brotherhood denies accusations that it is seeking to dominate Egypt, labeling them a smear campaign by its rivals.

 DEATH IN SUEZ